-In addition to the two SIBs which have been launched in out of home care, the Government of New South Wales, Australia is also developing a SIB (using the local terminology 'Social Benefit Bonds')

-which focuses on reducing reoffending.
+The Government of New South Wales, Australia, is also developing three SIBs (using the local terminology 'Social Benefit Bonds'), one of which focuses on reducing reoffending.
 This SIB pilot is currently at a Joint Development Phase, to be finalised between Government, preferred proponents, service providers and potential investors.